-- 4.1 Banks that are granted approval to apply the IRB approach, for the calculation of the minimum required capital and reserve funds for their corporate, banks and sovereign exposures, must apply the risk-weight function specified in regulation 23(11)(d)(ii)(A).
-For corporate SME exposures specifically, the formula must be adjusted using the correlation parameter specified in regulation 23(11)(d)(ii)(C). - 4.2 The adjustment will apply to an SME borrower, which would otherwise be categorised as a corporate exposure, but where the reported turnover or sales for the consolidated group of which the SME borrower is a member is less than such amount as may be directed in writing by the PA. - 4.3 Accordingly, for the purpose of calculating the minimum required capital and reserve funds for exposures to corporate SME, the firm-size adjustment will apply to entities where the reported turnover or sales for the consolidated group to which the SME borrower is a member is greater than R60 million but less than or equal to R600 million.
+4.1.
+Banks that are granted approval to apply the IRB approach, for the calculation of the minimum required capital and reserve funds for their corporate, banks and sovereign exposures, must apply the risk-weight function specified in regulation 23(11)(d)(ii)(A) of the Regulations.
+For corporate SME exposures specifically, the formula must be adjusted using the correlation parameter specified in regulation 23(11)(d)(ii)(C) of the Regulations.